bormanjo/Systems-Programming/assignments/hw2/README.txt

 	X. Create a directory named 'temp'
 		X).
 Change permissions to allow accessibility to ONLY the user X).
-Write temporary files as the medium to store intermediate arrays a).
+Write temporary files as the medium to store intermediate arrays X).
 Change permissions of these files:
 			+ Can only be written when used as output
 			+ Can only be read when used as input
 			+ Only the user has access